↵What is a pathway plan?

 Every young person in care must have a pathway plan, usually starting around your 16th birthday.
-Your pathway plan says how AfC will help you prepare to live independently.
+Your pathway plan says how Achieving for Children (AfC) will help you prepare to live independently.
 It is like a contract or agreement between you, AfC and other important professionals in your life.
 More importantly, it gives you a chance to share your wishes and feelings.
-You are the most important element in this process as this is your plan.
+You are the most important person in this process as this is your plan.

 The pathway plan should identify support needs and agree actions to be taken to meet those needs.
-Some of these actions will be for you to complete and some will be for your social worker, personal advisor, or family members.
+Some of these actions will be for you to complete and some will be for your social worker, personal advisor, carer, key worker or family members.

 What should my pathway plan cover?

 My Health: If you have health problems, your pathway plan should say how AfC will help you manage them.
-It is not just for problems, though; it should also say how AfC will help you live a healthy lifestyle (such as helping you to access healthy activities).
+It is not just for problems, though; it should also say how AfC will help you live a healthy lifestyle (such as helping you to take part in healthy activities).

 My Emotional Well-being and Behaviour: How do you feel about yourself?
 How do you get on with other people?
 Are there things that could help?
 Let your social worker or personal advisor know so they can follow up.